Trump claims Greenland framework would grant US 'total access'

 President Donald Trump proposed placing missile defense systems on Greenland, citing national and international security concerns (WhiteHouse/X)

 The comments followed meetings with NATO Secretary General Mark Rutte on the sidelines of the World Economic Forum.
-Danish leaders, however, reiterated that Greenland’s sovereignty is not open for negotiation.
+Danish leaders, however, reiterated that Greenland’s sovereignty was not open for negotiation.

-Trump first announced the framework on Wednesday in a Truth Social post, saying he and Rutte had reached “the framework of a future deal” regarding Greenland.
-He also said he would not impose tariffs on European countries over their objections to his efforts to acquire the island.
+Trump first announced the framework on Wednesday in a Truth Social post, claiming that he and Rutte had reached “the framework of a future deal” regarding Greenland.
+He also said that he would not impose tariffs on European countries over their objections to his efforts to acquire the island.

 Trump says deal would mean permanent US access